Josephus-git/TCAS-Air-Traffic-Simulator/README.md

 *(Add your screenshots and video demonstrations here to showcase the application in action.
 You can embed images directly or link to video hosting platforms.)*

----

 ## Contributing to TCAS Air Traffic Simulator 🤝

 We welcome contributions to the TCAS Air Traffic Simulator!
 Whether it's reporting bugs, suggesting new features, or submitting code changes, your help is greatly appreciated.

 ### 🐛 Bug Reports

-If you find a bug, please open an issue on our [Issues page]([Your Repository Issues URL Here]).
+If you find a bug, please open an issue on our [Issues page](https://github.com/Josephus-git/TCAS-Air-Traffic-Simulator/issues).
 When reporting a bug, please include:

 * A clear and concise description of the bug.
 * Steps to reproduce the behavior.